Finding a Life Coach You Love

 - If your answer is, "Not so good," then ask yourself, "What would it take for me to be willing to step out of my comfort zone, and make ___ happen for myself?"

-- How would having a coach give me the support and challenge I need to make it over the rough spots and celebrate my successes help me make it happen?
+- How would finding a life coach and committing to the process give me the support and challenge I need to make it over the rough spots and celebrate my successes help me make it happen?

 Learn more about Wellness Coaching and if it is for you.